kjaylee/solforest.card/Level1/b. Nature Magic/README.md

 - **Duration**: 2 turns
 - **Range**: 2 tiles
 - **Strong Against**: Zoomancy
-- **Story**: Known as the "Guardian of the Forest," this witch girl has the power to control plants.
+- **Story**: Known as the "Guardian of the Forest," this girl has the power to control plants.
 She uses vines and leaves to entrap and defeat her enemies.
 Her calm demeanor and wisdom make her a formidable protector of nature.

 #### 2. Zoomancy Card (Animal Magic)